The Boomtown Rats: Mainstream success

-Cott's departure

-Cott departed from the band at this point.
-According to Bob Geldof's autobiography, Is That It?, Cott had grown disillusioned with what he saw as the band's growing laziness in the studio, and their apparent relinquishing of their early R&B influences in favour of "cod-reggae".
-Throughout his time with the band, Cott had maintained a distance between himself and the other members and he resigned the day before the end of their 1981 world tour, only hours after the rest of the band had decided to confront him for refusing to join them and the road crew for a drink to celebrate Simon Crowe's birthday.

-Cott had a short-lived solo career, releasing two UK singles, "The Ballad of the Lone Ranger" and "Pioneers" and the 1984 Canadian single "Alphabet Town".

-V Deep
+In December 1980, "Banana Republic" was released, which was their last Top 10 hit, reaching No. 3.
+In the following year, the Boomtown Rats' next studio album Mondo Bongo produced by Tony Visconti appeared.
+A second single, 'Elephant's Graveyard (Guilty)', charted at 26, while the title track appears in the U.S. without much success.
+During the subsequent tour, Gerry Cott decided to depart the band that continues as a quintet.
+In December 1981 the single 'Never in a Million Years' stalled at No. 62 in the UK charts.

-The band's fifth album, V Deep, was released in February 1982.
-The first single was "Never in a Million Years" which did not sell well, while the follow-up "House on Fire" made number 24 in the UK Singles Chart.
-In the US, the album was initially rejected by their American label, which instead issued a four-song EP called The Boomtown Rats, featuring four selections from V Deep.
-The full album was eventually issued in the US in late 1982.
+The band's fifth album, V Deep, again produced by Visconti, was released in February 1982.
+A second single from the album "House on Fire" made number 24 in the UK singles chart.
+A third, 'Charmed Lives' failed to chart however.
+In the U.S., the album was initially rejected by their American label, which instead issued a four-song EP called The Boomtown Rats, featuring four selections from V Deep.
+The full album was eventually issued in the U.S. in late 1982.
+The same year Geldof appeared in the film Pink Floyd – The Wall directed by Alan Parker.

 A follow-up album entitled In The Long Grass was recorded in 1983, but was initially rejected by the group's label.
 By 1984, the band was touring universities after becoming unable to fund the "guarantee" required to book mainstream concert halls.
 In The Long Grass was finally issued in the UK in May 1984, but failed to chart.
-Two singles, "Tonight" and "Drag Me Down", were taken from the album; these reached the lower rungs of the UK Singles Chart, but two further singles, "Dave" and "A Hold of Me", failed to register.
+Two singles, "Tonight" and "Drag Me Down", were taken from the album; these reached the lower rungs of the UK singles chart, but two further singles, "Dave" and "A Hold of Me", failed to register.

-The Boomtown Rats' involvement with Band Aid (on which they all played) raised their profile again, and in January 1985, a revised version of In the Long Grass was finally released in the US.
-The album made the US charts at No. 188, but the associated singles failed to make an impact on the charts or on the radio.
+The Boomtown Rats' involvement with Band Aid (on which they all played) raised their profile again, and in January 1985, a revised version of In the Long Grass was finally released in the U.S. The album made the U.S. charts at No. 188, but the associated singles failed to make an impact on the charts or on the radio.
 The band subsequently performed at Live Aid's charity performance.

-"Dave", a single from the original release of In the Long Grass was re-recorded as "Rain" for the US market.
-The song was about the band's saxophone player and school friend David MacHale (died 2009), who had suffered a breakdown after his girlfriend was found dead in a public toilet next to an empty heroin bag.
-The 'Rain' metaphor in the altered lyrics referenced Duran Duran's earlier song "Hold Back the Rain", where Geldof's friend Simon Le Bon pleaded with an unnamed band member to cease dabbling with narcotics.
+"Dave", a single from the original release of In the Long Grass, was re-recorded as "Rain" for the U.S. market.
+The song was about the band's saxophone player and school friend David McHale, who had suffered a breakdown after his girlfriend was found dead in a public toilet next to an empty heroin bag.